haveaguess/sc-test/PreDealChecker_Questions.md

 >  *  Trades which are below the trading limit threshold don't need to be posted to the Legacy CreditCheck system
 >  *  Trades which are above the trading limit threshold will need to be posted against the Legacy CreditCheck system

-**It's not clear how we are expected to handle the boundary condition. ie. what if the trade doesnt bring total over or under the limit but exactly matches it ?
-Could disambiguate**
+It's not clear how we are expected to handle the boundary condition. ie. what if the trade doesnt bring total over or under the limit but exactly matches it ?
+Could disambiguate

 > "Because the trading framework is asynchronous and multi threaded"

-**It's not clear if this method needs to be thread safe, for safety I could make it synchronized, and we could revisit if performance is bad.
-Im assuming thread-safety is not part of requirements **
+At this point I have just settled for a simple synchronization of the entire handle() method.
+Performance requirements were outlined and all test pass, however this may not reflect reality where there may be large contention for the lock.
+I'd ensure there is sufficiently large and diverse load put through it in profiling to ensure Im happy with lock contention.